Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Designed for players seeking a purely recreational, just for fun experience.
 Players are new to softball or have lower levels of experience.
 A social/leisure setting is desired over competition.
 There are few or no USA Softball Tournament players on the team.

-Registration covers the cost of the 10 or 12 game season plus playoffs for qualifying teams, one trained umpire, lined fields, and balls/bats provided at the games.
+Registration covers the cost of the regular season plus playoffs for qualifying teams, one trained umpire, lined fields, and balls/bats provided at the games.

 The Charlottesville Retreads welcomes men 55 years of age and older and ladies 40 years of age and older.
 For more information please visit the Charlottesville Treads website.